GFH-v2 Pipeline for Searches of Long-Transient Gravitational Waves from Newborn Magnetars: Selection of the Critical Ratio Threshold

 The critical ratio threshold, $CR_{\mathrm{thr}}$, determines the balance between search sensitivity and false-alarm control in the candidate selection stage.

 A lower threshold increases the number of recovered signals but also raises the rate of false alarms, while a higher threshold reduces false alarms at the cost of missing weaker signals.

-To identify an optimal choice, we performed a set of tests using injections at a fixed distance of 1000~Mpc, analyzing the recovery fraction which is in this case the corresponding false-alarm rate for different values of $CR_{\mathrm{thr}}$.
+To identify an optimal choice, we performed a set of injection tests on real O4a LIGO data at a fixed source distance of 1000~Mpc, using the same procedure as described in Section~\ref{sec:exp_sens}, analyzing the recovery fraction which is in this case the corresponding false-alarm rate for different values of $CR_{\mathrm{thr}}$.

 Figure~\ref{fig:crthr} shows the false-alarm fraction versus frequency for different $CR_{\mathrm{thr}}$ values.
 As expected, the false-alarm rate decreases rapidly with increasing threshold.
 We found that values below $CR_{\mathrm{thr}} \approx 5$ lead to a significant rise in false coincidences, while values above 7 begin to substantially reduce the recovery efficiency for weaker signals.